How software development is a dead-end job and though we can argue let me share reality of the developers after the age of 40

 2. Quit Job

-After a couple of years of experience as a developer any time is a good time to quit your job and become a self-employed freelancer but at 40, you aren’t too old either to be self-employed.
+After a couple of years of experience as a developer, any time is a good time to quit your job.
+Aspire to be a self-employed freelancer at 40, because you aren’t too old either to be self-employed.

 If you don’t quit your job, jobs can quit you.